 When using the drag and drop feature, follow these tips.

-Note: Depending on how a Horizon administrator configures the drag and drop feature, some tips might not apply to your environment.
+Note: Depending on the Horizon Agent version, some tips might not apply to your environment.

 - You must use the VMware Blast or PCoIP display protocol.

 - If the relative mouse feature is enabled ( ), you can drag and drop only from the client system to a virtual desktop.

 - When a drag and drop operation is in progress, you cannot start a new drag and drop operation until after the first drag and drop operation has finished.

 - You cannot use the drag and drop feature in nested mode.